Shimon Farkas: Participation In The March of the Living

 Farkas has participated numerous times in the March of the Living in Auschwitz-Birkenau on Holocaust Remembrance Day.
 At the March of the Living, he chanted the El Malei Rachamim, the traditional Jewish memorial prayer, for the six million Jews who perished in the Holocaust.
 With his two sons, Dov & Chaim, they performed Szól a Kakas Már, a Hungarian Jewish folk song composed by the Rabbi of Kalev (1751– 1821), expressing a deep yearning for the redemption of the Jewish people and their return to the land of Israel.
 Farkas has contributed significantly to the International March of the Living by raising funds to support more student participation.
 One member of the Australian delegation commented that "Shimon is perhaps the only human being who has the capability to convey and transmit the suffering of our people in the middle of the 20th century in an all-but-experiential manner."

-In commemoration of the 80th anniversary of the destruction of Hungarian Jewry in the spring of 1944, with most of them killed in Auschwitz-Birkenau, a special march will take place in Budapest, Hungary, prior to the March of the Living in Poland.
-The Budapest program will be led by the renowned Cantor Shimon Farkas from Sydney, Australia, who has previously attended the March with his sons.
-"This year, I will travel to Budapest and Auschwitz with the 2024 March of the Living along with my two wonderful sons, wife and grandchildren,' said Hungarian born Shimon Farkas.
-Three of his four grandparents perished in Auschwitz.
-"We will sing Jewish melodies in the very places where so many of our beloved ancestors were sent to their deaths 80 years ago.
-And our message will be loud and clear: Hitler, you did not win and you will never win!
-Am Yisrael Chai!"